 It stays resident in memory and infects all EXE files that are executed.
 The virus does not activate in any way.

 The virus contains this text string:

 The virus is named after it's "are-you-there" call: it calls INT 6Bh with hex value BABE and expects to find the return value DEAD.

 Deadbabe will reinfect infected files.
 As a result your files can have dozens of infections and they will be several kilobytes larger.

-[Analysis: Mikko Hypponen & Peter Szor, F-Secure, 1997
+Technical Details: Mikko Hypponen & Peter Szor, F-Secure, 1997